The latest version of the openMSX manual can be found on the openMSX home page:

 The real GFX9000 has an external video connector to which you can connect a

-monitor.
-To see the GFX9000 in action, you need to switch the videosource
+emulate a second monitor, however, so to see the GFX9000 in action, you need to switch the

-setting, which equals to a so-called SCART-switch in the real world: set
+videosource setting, which mimics a so-called SCART-switch in the real

 videosource GFX9000